 9. Uncover and continue to cook, stirring constantly, until liquid has evaporated and broccoli is fork-tender, about 3 minutes longer.

-10. Sprinkle broccoli with Pine Nuts and freshly-grated Parmesan and serve immediately.
+10. Sprinkle the pan-fried broccoli with Pine Nuts and freshly-grated Parmesan and serve immediately.

 Pan-Fried Broccoli with Pine Nuts and Parmesan close-up of finished broccoli served in pan